egomez68/Cooperative-Localization/README.md

 * **Theodore Jantzen**
 * **Kyle Lanquist**

-We should also provide a link to a list of contributors who participated in this project.
+We should also provide a link to a list of contributors who participated in this project, if any.

 ## License